crsl4/phylogenetics-class/syllabus.md

 ### Final project guidelines

 Note: this is not a grading rubric.
 This table is meant to give you an idea of what is adequate (or excellent) vs inadequate in your final project, but the categories (inadequate, adequate, good, excellent) do not correspond to grades.
-For a specific grading rubric, see below.

 |  | ideal content  | inadequate | adequate | good | excellent |
 | :---:   | :---: | :---: | :---: | :---:  | :---: |